learn-co-curriculum/dsc-correlation-covariance/README.md

 What do we mean by saying this?

 Causation takes a step further than correlation.
 > Any change in the value of one variable will cause a change in the value of another variable, which means one variable causes the other one to happen.
-It is also referred as __cause and effect__.
+It is also referred to as __cause and effect__.

 Let's try to understand this with an example.

 ### Consider Hidden Factors

-Suppose for the above ice cream sales example, we now have some extra data on number of homicide cases in New York.
-Out of curiosity,  we analyze sales numbers vs. homicide rate as scatter plot and see that these two also related to each other.
+Suppose for the above ice cream sales example, we now have some extra data on the number of homicide cases in New York.
+Out of curiosity,  we analyze sales numbers vs. homicide rate as scatterplot and see that these two also related to each other.
 Mind blown...
 Is ice cream turning people into murderers?

 <img src="images/ice1.png" width=400>

-#### Example 1: "Ice cream sales is correlated with number of homicides in New York"
+#### Example 1: "Ice cream sales are correlated with the number of homicides in New York"

 For our example, its actually the weather as a hidden factor which is causing both these events.
 It is actually causing the rise in ice cream sales and homicides.
-As in summer people usually go out, enjoy nice sunny day and chill themselves with ice creams.
-So when it’s sunny, wide range of people are outside and there is a wider selection of victims for predators.
+As in summer people usually go out, enjoy a nice sunny day and chill themselves with ice creams.
+So when it’s sunny, a wide range of people are outside and there is a wider selection of victims for predators.
 There is no causal relationship between the ice cream and rate of homicide, sunny weather is bringing both the factors together.
 We can say that ice cream sales and homicide rate have a __causal relationship__ with weather.

 This is reflected in the image below:

 <img src="images/cc.png" width=300>

-**Just after finding correlation, we shouldn't draw the conclusion too quickly.
-Instead we should take time to find other underlying factors as correlation is just the first step.
+**Just after finding the correlation, we shouldn't draw the conclusion too quickly.
+Instead, we should take time to find other underlying factors as correlation is just the first step.
 Find the hidden factors, verify if they are correct and then conclude.**

-Here is another (rather funny examples) of how correlation analysis may lead to inconceivable findings.
+Here are some other (rather funny) examples of how correlation analysis may lead to inconceivable findings.

 #### Example 2: Number of Nicholas Cage movie releases correlates with people drowning in pools